milkyway-labs/architecture/README.md

 - `TIA` is the native coin on Celestia
 - `osmoTIA` is IBC denomination for TIA sent to Osmosis blockchain
-- `stTIA` is minted through the `tokenfactory` module on Osmosis when users stake `osmoTIA`.
+- `milkTIA` is minted through the `tokenfactory` module on Osmosis when users stake `osmoTIA`.
 It is reward-bearing token meaning it increases linearly against `osmoTIA` over time.
 - Operators are trusted entities entrusted with the operation of the MilkyWay protocol, with each operator holding keys for all the multisigs used within the protocol.
 - Validators are established Celestia validators who receive delegations from MilkyWay protocol.